How to Start a Restaurant? (Step by Step Guide)

 - LJ Viveros, Distinguished Growth & M&A Transition Advisor, Former General Manager

-State income tax (SIT) and state unemployment insurance tax (SUI) are two examples of taxes that must be deducted from employee paychecks [3].
+Two taxes to know about right away: state income tax (SIT) and state unemployment insurance tax (SUI), both of which are withheld from employee paychecks [3].

 6. Register Permits, Licenses, and Insurance

-- Food Handler Permit: A permit that formally authorizes an employee to have completed a food safety course approved by the state.
+- Food Handler Permit: A permit confirming an employee has completed a state-approved food safety course.

 7. Set Up Accounting Documents